 Some of the best horror comic books, manga, and graphic novels like North 40 and Uzumaki send shivers down my spine.
 They have a gripping plot, excellent artwork, and a compelling and bizarre theme.
 Here are some of the rarest and best horror comics and manga of all time.

-Over the last fifty years, Marvel Comics has amassed some pretty powerful villains - and villains are people you should be worried about.
+Over the last 50 years, Marvel Comics has amassed some pretty powerful villains.
 However, the term "villain" and "threat" are not necessarily synonymous.
 Should you see any of these characters within the plot, you should be a little worried for the hero or team.

 People start reading comic books and graphic novels for a variety of reasons.
 The one common denominator I've found is that they rarely begin without someone introducing them to the medium.
 In recent years, I've taken the role of indoctrinating many people to this fantastic medium.

 Selling vintage comic books can be a fun hobby and business, but these items need special care when shipping to preserve their valuable condition.
 These detailed instructions show you how to package comic books for shipping.
 Proper packaging will help guarantee happy customers and positive feedback!